Things to Do in Siem Reap — From Village Tours to Cooking Classes

 Savour Traditional Cambodian Cuisine

-Much misunderstood and under-appreciated, Cambodian cuisine may not have the international profile of Thai cuisine, even though some of the dishes in the Thai repertoire are based on old Cambodian recipes, however, it’s equally as delicious and just as enjoyable to explore as far as we’re concerned.
+Discovering traditional Cambodian cuisine has easily been one my favourite things to do in Siem Reap since we moved here in 2013.
+Much misunderstood, under-appreciated and a cuisine about which there are many myths, Cambodian cuisine may not have the international profile of Thai cuisine, even though some of the dishes in the Thai repertoire are based on old Cambodian recipes, however, it’s equally as delicious and just as enjoyable to explore as far as we’re concerned.
 An introduction to Cambodian food should start with Chef Kethana’s home-style cooking at Sugar Palm restaurant, then proceed to Malis to sample dishes from around the country in rather regal surroundings, or Chanrey Tree, for refined versions of dishes not widely seen on Siem Reap menus.
 For contemporary takes on classic Khmer and Cambodian dishes, you should next dine at Cuisine Wat Damnak, named Cambodia’s Best Restaurant by the World’s 50 Best Restaurants folks; Mie Cafe, where Chef Pola is serving up an elegant Euro-Cambodian fusion cuisine, and The Embassy, where the women executive chefs Pol and Sok are taking things ever further, delivering some of the city’s most inventive cuisine in true fine dining style.
 Finally, sample creative Cambodian-Asian tapas by Chef Saren at Marum and Chef Mengly’s up-styled Cambodian street food at funky Spoons in a cool eco-friendly structure.
 While hygiene is definitely improving as far as Cambodian street food is concerned, it’s best to eat with a local if you’re concerned and follow our advice for eating safely in Cambodia.
 See our tips for breakfast in Siem Reap and consider our Savour Siem Reap experiences.
 For more details on the eateries mentioned without links, see this story on Siem Reap’s Best Cambodian Restaurants.

 Explore Siem Reap’s Lively Local Markets

-We live in Siem Reap and split out grocery shopping across a handful of markets and supermarkets.
-Unfortunately there’s no one-stop-shop that has everything we need.
-While we get to Siem Reap’s local markets regularly, we don’t get there nearly enough as we’d liked to judging by my reaction every time we arrive at Psar Chas, Siem Reap’s Old Market, or Psar Leu, the big central local market, which is nearly always “Why don’t we come here everyday???”.
-Trust us on this one: if you’re visiting Siem Reap you need to make sure you get to at least one of Siem Reap’s markets.
+Exploring Siem Reap’s local markets is another of my favourite things to do in Siem Reap and is on par with eating.
+Psar Chas, Siem Reap’s Old Market, and Psar Leu, the big central local market, are the best local markets and if you’re only in town for a few days make sure you get to at least one of Siem Reap’s markets.
 Start with Psar Chas (Old Market), which is where most tourists head for their elephant pants.
-Ignore the blogs that bewildering it’s only a tourist market and head right into the centre of the market to absorb the sights, sounds and smells of the fresh food section and small wet market.
+Ignore the blogs that bewilderingly claim that it’s only a tourist market and head right into the centre of the market where the locals shop to absorb the sights, sounds and smells of the fresh food section and small wet market.
 If you’re settling into Siem Reap for a while and are looking for fresh produce, go early (between 6-8am) as it has a completely different atmosphere once the small vendors leave who set up on the ground in the shoe aisle to sell produce they’ve brought from their villages (they’re only there until about 10am), and the permanent vendors are having an afternoon nap.
 The big market, Psar Leu is an even greater assault upon the senses — if you’re a foodie that’s a good thing, but if you’re not, the front section of the market is where you should wander.
 If you’re after locally produced and packaged goods, head to Made in Cambodia Market.
 For more information see our guide to Siem Reap’s markets

 Learn to Cook Cambodian Food in a Cooking Class

-We’ve long said that a cooking class is one of the first things that a home cook or food enthusiast should do when they arrive in a new town and we also believe it should be one of the first things to do in Siem Reap for visiting foodies and cooks.
+We’ve long said that a cooking class is one of the first things that a home cook or food enthusiast should do when they arrive in a new town and we believe it should be one of the first things to do in Siem Reap for visiting foodies and cooks.
 It’s long been the first activity for us when we’ve arrived in a place we haven’t been where we want to learn about the cuisine.
 Even if we’re already familiar with the food a cooking class is a great opportunity to get to the market with an expert and learn some local secrets.
 Cooking classes are increasingly popular in South-East Asia and Siem Reap has a large number of both cooking schools and hotels and restaurants running cooking classes of varying quality and authenticity.
-We especially love the classes offered by Chef Kethana, Malis, Mahob Khmer, Raffles, and Anantara.
+We especially love the classes offered by Sugar Palm‘s Chef Kethana at her home near Banteay Srei; Chef Luu Meng’s team at Malis, where they are building a cooking school upstairs; Mahob Khmer, where Chef Sothea teaches his classes both at the restaurant and his organic farm.
+Also good are the classes offered by Sojourn in partnership with Beyond Unique Escapes, Raffles and Anantara.
 Unfortunately most cooking classes could be sponsored by Knorr stock cubes (chefs here love to sprinkle a little extra chicken ‘seasoning’ in a lot of dishes that don’t need it), but, regardless, it’s still great to learn how to cook a few Cambodian classics, and as we’re huge fans of Cambodian cuisine, we like the idea of visitors here spreading its virtues around the world.
-See our Culinary Guide to Siem Reap for links to our Cambodian cooking class recommendations.
-We have more coming on this subject and an exciting announcement very soon.
+See our Culinary Guide to Siem Reap for links to our Cambodian cooking class recommendations, above.
+We will soon be announcing a Cambodia Cooking Holiday which will include many of those experiences.